 Why patients develop anti-phospholipid autoantibodies (aPL) is not completely understood.
 The production of these autoantibodies likely is triggered by an environmental factor, such as an infection occurring in an individual with a genetic background that makes him or her more susceptible to the disease.

 The diagnosis of antiphospholipid syndrome is made by testing the blood of patients with blood clots and/or recurrent miscarriages for the presence of anti-phospholipid autoantibodies (aPL).
-Screening is done using two kinds of tests.
+Screening is done using three kinds of tests.
 Tests may vary because of the differences in the aPL from patient to patient.
 Each single test cannot detect all of the possible autoantibodies, so their combined use is strongly advised.
 At least one of these tests must prove positive, and be confirmed on two occasions no less than three months apart.
 In general, the higher the level of the test and the greater number of positive tests increases the risk of developing symptoms.
 Having positive blood tests alone in the absence of a clot does not make a diagnosis of antiphospholipid syndrome.
 There are healthy people who carry these clotting proteins in their blood who never have a clot in their lifetimes.

 Most often, anti-phospholipid autoantibodies are detected after a clotting event or recurrent miscarriages.
-Therefore, the main goal of therapy is prevention of recurrences, because the presence of the antibodies puts the patient at strong risk for future episodes.
+Therefore, the main goal of therapy is the prevention of recurrences, because the presence of the antibodies puts the patient at strong risk for future episodes.

 Acute thrombotic events are treated with anticoagulants (blood thinners), initially with intravenous heparin and then followed by oral warfarin (Coumadin).
 In serious situations, some patients also are given compounds that dissolve clots quickly.